The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 Shot of a group of men doing push-ups at a military bootcamp http://195.154.178.81/DATA/i_collage/pu/models/3701.jpg

 Whether you’re currently a soldier or are considering joining the Army, understanding the ACFT standards is beneficial.
-It allows you to prepare for the assessment to ensure you achieve a passing score, as well as know what it takes to ensure physical readiness.
+It allows you to prepare for the assessment to ensure you achieve a passing score and know what it takes to ensure physical readiness.

 What Are the ACFT Events?